cedricmeleard/2024/exercise/C#/day05/EID.Tests/TestList.md

 - [X] an EID can't be white space
 - [X] An EID must be 8 digit characters long
 - [X] First char is an int between 1 and 3
-- [ ] Second and third chars are an int representation between 00 and 99
+- [X] Second and third chars are an int representation between 00 and 99
 - [X] Fifth to Sixth chars are an int representation between 001 and 999
-- [ ] Seventh and Height chars are an int representation between 01 and 97
+- [X] Seventh and Height chars are an int representation between 01 and 97
-- [ ] Control must be rest mod 97
+- [X] Control must be rest mod 97

-- [ ] an EID should Be unique
+Removed, outofscope [O] an EID should Be unique

 ## Kata